FBruzzesi/compclasses/docs/user_guide/beyond_basics.md

 Sometimes you want to forward all the methods of a given class.
 To accomplish that, it is enough to pass `attrs=["*"]` to the `delegatee` class.

-Doing so will parse and add all the class attributes and methods of the `delegatee_cls` to the composed class.
+Doing so will parse and add all the class attributes, methods and instance attributes of the `delegatee_cls` to the composed class.

 This gives the possibility to forward all the methods/attributes of a component with a single instruction.